spapas/phxcrd/README.md

 # Phxcrd

+**Updated with Phoenix 1.5.1**

 A project-template for starting CRUD apps with Phoenix framework.
 This is based mainly on my own requirements.

-This doesn't include webpack or any other JS bundlers; just use good ol vanilla JS where you need it!
+This doesn't include webpack or any other JS bundlers; just use good ol' vanilla JS!
+Everything client-side phoenix (presense, live views etc) is  working!

 ## Things that *are* included: